-The linearization is performed around the current state $y_{pre}^{(a)}$.
-Operational variables are adjusted independently for each scenario \footnote{The values of compensation of the installed devices can be different for each scenario.
-In this way, flexibility of the device utilization is taken into account.}.
-However, the capacity limits of the devices stay the same (common) for all of the scenarios.
+Operational variables are adjusted independently for each scenario.\footnote{Operational values of the installed devices are assumed to be flexible (different for each considered scenario).} However, the capacity limits of the devices stay the same (common) for all of the scenarios.

-Given that all controllable parameters of the system are adjustable/flexible results in degeneracy of the linearized problem.
-To fix the degeneracy we take advantage of the flexibility associated with redistributing controllable voltages, active and reactive powers.
-Specifically, we introduce the following soft controllable constraint for reactive power dispatch at each QP step
+The fact that all controllable parameters of the system stay adjustable/flexible results in degeneracy of the linearized problem.
+To resolve possible degeneracy, we take advantage of the flexibility associated with redistributing controllable voltages, active powers and reactive powers.
+Specifically, we introduce the following soft controllable constraint for reactive power dispatch at each QP step: